|

 A view from the Superior Hiking Trail over looking Silver Bay, Minnesota.
 The Penn Ave trail head in Silver Bay is one of the more popular access points to the SHT trail system.
 Silver Bay also offers shopping, lodging, a fine public golf course, and a modern Marina with over 100 boat slips.

-Go here for more info about the Beaver Bay-Silver Bay tourism area.
+Go here for more info about the Beaver Bay-Silver Bay tourism area

-The western edge of Tettegouche State Park borders Silver Bay but the entrance to the park is several miles down Highway 61.
+The western edge of Tettegouche State Park (more info here) borders Silver Bay but the entrance to the park is several miles down Highway 61.
 There is a nice visitor center there, hiking trails along the lakeshore with scenic lookouts, a full service campground, several interior hiking trails and some attractive waterfalls and cascades on the Baptism River.
-See more info here. |

->>> Next Stop on Lake Superior Travel Tour: High Falls to Temperance River
+Next Stop on Lake Superior Travel Tour: Cascade River State Park, Grand Marais and beyond

->>> Directory to North Shore Waterfalls
+Minnesota North Shore Waterfalls

-Campground Directory
+& Campground Directory